rafaelcolladojr/flutter_clean_architecture_cheatsheet/README.md

 # Flutter Clean Architecture Cheatsheet

-### The following document serves as a guideline to starting and "bootstrapping" any Flutter project employing the Clean Architecture folder/file structure.
+#### The following document serves as a guideline to starting and "bootstrapping" any Flutter project employing the Clean Architecture folder/file structure.

 ## Folder Struture
-##### Funny enough, the folder's structure logical order is also alphabetical. :p
 ###### (Feel free to move your state management system [I chose bloc] to your most preferred folder/location)